SiliconLabsSoftware/docs-matter/sld290-matter-wifi-getting-started-example/getting-started-siwx917-rcp.md

       ```
       Note: mode to be selected STA or STA_BLE

-      For now, STA to be used due to BLE issue which will be resolved in the upcoming 917 RCP release in January
+      For now, STA to be used due to BLE issue which will be resolved in the upcoming 917 RCP release.
     - Now the remaining steps can be run without root privileges.

 6. Check if there is a wlan0 interface is created via